Detecting Time Zone

 localTime := time.Now().In(loc).Format("2006-01-02 15:04:05 MST")

-fmt.Println("The user is visiting from the timezone:", response["locationData"]["tz"], "and the local time is:", localTime)
+fmt.Println("The visitor is likely in timezone: ", response["locationData"]["tz"], ", where the local time is:", localTime)

 }